fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 chartPresent: false
 ---

-# Your First Chart in React using FusionCharts

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and React-FusionCharts plugin.
 We'll start with simple examples of creating a [chart](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-chart-1), then a [gauge](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-gauge-7) and a [map](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-map-10).

 Before going through this article, please [install](https://www.fusioncharts.com/react-charts) react-fusioncharts plugin, if not already installed.